l3gitpanda/Pandas-Security-Manual/Stuff.md

 Message to WRCCDC/IVC:

 Although we probably didn't perform very well, I think it was an amazing experience to get exposure to real world scenarios.
 I am excited participate next year if the opportunity arises to try again and hopefully do a bit better after being able to prepare.
-I think it was very difficult to get into with no real experience with cyber competitions aswell as no guidance
+I think it was very difficult to get into with no real experience with cyber competitions aswell as no real guidance